Vision of the mobility challenges

 To recap what happened last year - motivation, inspiration, vision and challenges.

-In the winter semester, all 13 planned lectures were successfully implemented, focusing on technological solutions for transport today and in the near future from the perspective of selected experts and with the possibility of expert discussion on the topic.
+In two years, 37 lectures have been held, focusing on technological solutions for transport today and in the near future from the perspective of selected experts and with the possibility of expert discussion on the topic.
 Some of the lectures and presentations are available in pdf format and two selected lectures have been made into video presentations.
-You can find them in the list of the Current lectures programme.
-However, not all of the topics fit into the winter semester program and audience feedback expressed a desire to continue the event.
-We prepared another program for the summer semester, which was a bit lighter and was implemented in 14 days + an extra lecture that did not fit into one.
-A series of 7 events, lectures, excursions, meetings, demonstrations and test drives.
+You can find them in the list of the Current Lectures programme.
+In addition to the lectures, there were also 5 events such as field trips, meetings, demonstrations and test drives, and this year's EV afternoon is definitely worth mentioning.

-The colloquium fills a gap ahead of the forthcoming Automotive Electronics and Electromobility study programme, which was expected to start in the academic year 2023/2024.
+The colloquium was originally intended to fill a gap ahead of the upcoming Automotive Electronics and Electromobility teaching programme, which was expected to start in the academic year 2023/2024.
 The aim is to offer a space for students, teachers and other public and corporate experts on campus for expert discussion.
 The speakers have many years of knowledge in the field and the topic and will always be ready to answer questions from the audience on the topic.
+Currently in its second year, the conference is already in its second year and plans are underway for the 2024/2025 academic year.

 What are the visions and challenges of future mobility?
 What do we want to discuss with experts and at a professional and substantive level?